gerrytan/azsubsyn/README.md

 # azdiffit

-A CLI tool to setup a target Azure subscription based on a source subscription (which can be on a separate tenant).
-The setup includes ensuring the target subscription has all Resource Providers (RPs) registered, all preview features registered, and enough quotas.
+A CLI tool to ensure a target Azure subscription has all RPs (resource providers) and preview features registered compared to source (which can be on a different tenant).

-## Installation
+## Prerequisites and installation

-Install using go toolchain: `go install github.com/gerrytan/azdiffit@latest` or alternatively download precompiled binaries for your OS from the Release section and place it in /usr/local/bin or other places registered in your PATH variable.
+You need to have [go](https://go.dev/doc/install) and [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed.

+Install via go toolchain: `go install github.com/gerrytan/azdiffit@latest`.
+The binary will be available in `$GOPATH/bin/azdiffit`.

 ## Usage